FiazMushfeq/Personal-Expense-Tracker/AUTO_START_GUIDE.md

 # Auto-Start Server Guide

-This guide explains how to automatically start the backend server when running the Flutter frontend.
+This guide explains how to automatically start the backend server and PostgreSQL when running the Flutter frontend.

 ## Method 1: Automatic Server Start in Flutter (Recommended)